 STEP 3: Cutting The Boards For The Wooden Tags

-With my washers complete, it was time to cut some wood to the shape of a tag.
-These can be made in any size, and it depends on the size of the washers.
-I had some old weathered fence leftovers that worked perfectly for this project.
+With my washers complete, it was time to cut some wood into the shape of a tag.
+These can be made in any size, depending on the size of the washers.
+I had some old, weathered fence leftovers that worked perfectly for this project.
 I cut a 45-degree angle that matched on both sides.
 The length of the board is a preference.
 The one I used here is 8 inches.
 The washer was 2 inches.

 STEP 4: Sanding The Boards

 Next, I sanded down the board to smooth out the rough edges.
-I used 120 grit sandpaper and my Makita Orbital Sander.
-It’s quick and easy, but you can sand by hand if you chose.
+I used 120-grit sandpaper and my Makita Orbital Sander.
+It’s quick and easy, but you can sand by hand if you choose.

 STEP 5: Drilling The Holes

-I needed to drill a large hole in my board where the washer would be placed.
-Since the hole was so large in the washer, I opted to use my Hole Saw Kit.
+I needed to drill a large hole in my board for the washer.
+Since the hole in the washer was so large, I opted to use my Hole Saw Kit.
 It comes in different sizes for larger holes.
 I use it often when doing wood projects.
-For this project, I used a 1 inch which was a tad bit larger than the washer hole, but it didn’t matter.
+For this project, I used a 1-inch washer, which was a tad bit larger than the washer hole, but it didn’t matter.
 The hole will be covered by most of the washer.

 The Hole Saw comes with an attachment that fits on the end of your drill.
-The end of the drill bit is still exposed to be sure of your hole placement.
-The drill bit will go into the wood first, and then the hole saw will follow behind it.
+The end of the drill bit is still exposed to ensure your hole placement.
+The drill bit will go into the wood first, and then the hole saw will follow.
 This was perfect for my wooden tags.

 STEP 6: Glueing The Washer To The Wooden Tag